New York Giants to retire Michael Strahan's jersey number 92

 (via @FallonTonight)pic.twitter.com/rTt1XyeQw0

-The co-host of "Strahan Sara and Keke" played his entire 15-year NFL career with the New York Giants.
+He spent his entire career with the team and was inducted into the Pro Football Hall of Fame in 2014.

-Strahan is credited with helping the Giants win Super Bowl XLII over the New England Patriots in 2007, his final season.
+He was a seven-time Pro Bowl selection and the league's Defensive Player of the Year in 2001.

-He was elected to the Pro Football Hall of Fame in 2014.
+Strahan had 22 1/2 sacks in 2001 to set the NFL single-season record, and his 141 1/2 career sacks rank sixth on the NFL list behind Bruce Smith, Reggie White, Kevin Greene, Julius Peppers and Chris Doleman.